system-transparency/stprov/docs/stprov-manual.md

 The syntax `{}` denotes a block of commands, only used if needed for clarity.

 There are multiple ways to specify the same option.
 For example, `-A val` and `-A=val` are equivalent.
-All options have short and long names, see OPTIONS.
+Most options have short and long names, see OPTIONS.

     stprov help